 This part is where your experience can vary greatly so bear that in mind.

-It’s likely that there will be some sort of line outside the police station where you plan to go or a check point just before you step into the building and go to the waiting area for appointments.
+There will likely be some sort of line outside the police station where you plan to go or a checkpoint just before you step into the building and go to the waiting area for appointments.
 If that’s the case, plan accordingly for the weather that day and bring a book or a portable charger for your phone to keep you occupied.
-Or make a new friend in line if you choose do that.
+Or make a new friend in line if you choose to do that.

-In 2021, you will be asked to use some of the hand sanitizer near the door and your temperature may be taken.
+In 2021 (and possibly 2022), you will be asked to use some of the hand sanitizers near the door and your temperature may be taken.
 You must wear your mask over your nose and mouth at all times inside the office.

 You may have to take a number from a machine once inside the waiting area or you may not.
 There will usually be instructions posted above or next to the machine or a physical person might be there to help direct you to where you need to go.
 Remember to keep your distance (2m /6 ft) from people inside the building.

 Now for the easier yet more difficult part: your number is called or it’s your turn to approach one of the Mesas (tables).
 At this point, you will have to communicate with another person in Spanish.
-You most likely won’t have to tell them why you’re there that day but will have to hand them specific documents that they will need to review and scan.
-Or put into a pile to submit in order for the card to be made.
+You likely won’t have to tell them why you’re there that day but you will have to hand them specific documents that they will need to review and scan.
+Or stack them in a pile to hand over to someone else in order for the card to be made.

-For to take the fingerprints themselves.
+Now for getting the fingerprints taken themselves.
 They have a little white box hooked up to their computers at either the right or the left-hand side of their desk.
-They will ask you to place your finger (usually the right, el dedo derecho) on the screen once it lights up in green.
-You will have to do your thumb (el pulgar) as well.
+They will ask you to place your finger (usually the right one, el dedo derecho) on the screen once it lights up in green.
+You do not have to do your thumb (el pulgar) or at least I was not asked for it the last time I did fingerprints.
 The first time they tell you to place your fingers on the screen, you will do just that.
-The second time the screen lights up green, they will ask you to gently roll your finger (and thumb, whichever order they ask) as if you were rolling and twisting it onto the side of a lightbulb or another object.
+The second time the screen lights up green, they will ask you to gently roll your finger (whichever order they ask) as if you were rolling and twisting it onto the side of a lightbulb or another object.

-Since this will be your first ID card in Spain, they will need you to submit your signature by signing a little piece of a sticker which they will affix to your application.
+Since this will be your first ID card in Spain, they will need you to submit your signature by signing a little sticker which they will affix to your application.
 Just do your best and make sure it’s clear and readable.

 Once you’ve done all that, you are finished!
-And they will either give you a piece of paper called a resguardo (receipt) at the same desk or tell you to go to a specific desk to pick it up (the latter is what happens at the office in Aluche).
-They will also verbally tell you how long it will be before your card will be ready for pick up.
-And you will also see signs somewhere inside the office indicating how long it is currently taking them to make ID cards.
+They will either give you a piece of paper called a resguardo (receipt) at the same desk or tell you to go to a specific desk to pick it up (the latter is what happens at the office in Aluche).
+They will also verbally tell you how long it will be before your card will be ready for pickup.
+You will also see signs somewhere inside the office indicating how long it is currently taking them to make ID cards.

 After the Process & Waiting Period